-LPB Treated Blade Dovetail and Disk Post Contact Regions.
-Compressor blade dovetail contact regions were LPB treated using the tool shown in Fig. 5(a).
-As indicated earlier, the single point tool was controlled by a previously designed CNC tool path function distance with respect to the EDB on the surface of the blade dovetail as a function of depth at 0.005 in., 0.010 in., 0.020 in., 0.040 in., and 0.060 in.
-(0.125 mm, 0.25 mm, 0.5 mm, 1 mm, and 1.5 mm), respectively.
+Compressor blade dovetail contact regions were LPB treated using the tool shown in Figure 5(a).
+As indicated earlier, the single point tool was controlled by a previously designed CNC tool path and by applying appropriate pressures synchronized to the tool position.
+A photograph of the LPB treated blade is shown in Figure 10(a).
+The LPB residual stress distribution measured by x-ray diffraction is shown in Figure 10(b).
+This graph shows the residual stress as a function distance with respect to the edge of bedding on the surface of the blade dovetail as a function of depth at 0.005, 0.010, 0.020, 0.040 and 0.060 in.
+(0.125, 0.25, 0.5, 1 and 1.5 mm) respectively.
 It is evident from this figure that the compression extended to a depth in excess of 0.050 in.
-(1.25 mm) even though the radius at the platform of the dovetail was not processed due to the geometry of this region.
-Subsurface compression was evident due to the compression developed in the contact surface.
+(1.25 mm) even though the radius at the platform of the dovetail was not processed, due to the geometry of this region, Subsurface compression was evident due to the compression developed in the contact surface.